FachschaftMathPhysInfo/protocoldude/README.md

 ===
 ```

-They will then be prepended with the sufficent amout of '=' to look like this:
+They will then be prepended with the sufficent amount of '`=`' to look like this:

 ```
 =================================